-A deficiency of vitamin B1 in chronic form is known as Beriberi.
-Beriberi is not very prevalent and is only caused by severe lack of Thiamine or due to alcoholism.
+A deficiency of vitamin B1 in chronic form is known as beriberi.
+Beriberi is not very prevalent and is only caused by a severe lack of thiamine or due to alcoholism.
 The disease is either wet beriberi or dry beriberi.
-Early signs and symptoms are mentioned below:
+Early signs and symptoms are mentioned below.

 Vitamin B1 Rich Food Sources

 Whole grain products, cereals, lean pork, and peas contain a sizeable amount of Vitamin B1.
 Other than these foods, listed below are some other foods rich in Vitamin B1.

 - 1 cup of toasted wheat germ – 1.88 mg